theodore-evans/glomeruli-segmentation/README.md

 ## App details

-### Running the app

-- Clone the project
+- Clone the project `git clone git@gitlab.com:empaia/examples/kidney-glomeruli-segmentation-app.git`
 - In the project directory, `docker build -t <image-tag> .` (requires internet access to download pre-trained model weights)
-  - Provide the Docker image tag to the EATS when registering the app
-- A lightweight testing environment for the EMPAIA ecosystem can be run with the EMPAIA App Test Suite ([EATS](https://gitlab.com/empaia/integration/empaia-app-test-suite))
+- A lightweight testing environment for the EMPAIA ecosystem can be run with the EMPAIA App Test Suite ([EATS](https://gitlab.com/empaia/integration/empaia-app-test-suite)).
+  - Refer to the [developer documentation](https://developer.empaia.org/app_developer_docs/draft-3/#/app_test_suite) for a step-by-step guide to starting EATS and running the app
-- Download the WSI `new_converted_kidney_bigtiles.tif` from [NextCloud](https://nextcloud.empaia.org/s/nfH2gQHiWknnCgQ) to the data directory mounted by the EATS
+  - Download the WSI `new_converted_kidney_bigtiles.tif` from [NextCloud](https://nextcloud.empaia.org/s/nfH2gQHiWknnCgQ) into to the data directory mounted by the EATS
-- As per v1.0.0 release, GPU support is disabled due to unpredictable behaviour on different hardware.
-This will be addressed in a future stable release.
+  - You will need to provide the `ead.json` and your chosen `<image-tag>` when registering the app
+  - Sample EATS input can be found in `./inputs`.
+Alternatively, the app can be parameterised and run from the Workbench Client.

+## App details

 ### Model
 * `hacking_kidney_16934_best_metric.model-384e1332.pth`